alexstaravoitau/detecting-road-features/README.md

 </p>

 ## Feature extraction
 After experimenting with various features I settled on a combination of **[HOG (Histogram of Oriented Gradients)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients)**, **spatial information** and **color channel histograms**, all using **YCbCr** color space.
-Feature extraction is implemented as a `FeatureExtractor` class to allow some pre-calculations for each frame.
+Feature extraction is implemented as a context-preserving class (`FeatureExtractor`) to allow some pre-calculations for each frame.
 As some features take a lot of time to compute (looking at you, HOG), we only do that once for entire image and then return regions of it.

 ### Histogram of Oriented Gradients
 I had to run a bunch of experiments to come up with final parameters, and eventually I settled on HOG with **10 orientations**, **8 pixels per cell** and **2 cells per block**.
 The experiments went as follows: